Federal-provincial child care agreement

 - private day homes

 Under the act, the Alberta government can investigate complaints about unlicensed child care providers when there is reason to believe that:

-- a person is providing care for more than 6 children (not including their own), or
+- a person is providing care for more than 6 children (not including their own)

-If either of these are confirmed, Children’s Services will issue and enforce a stop order.
+If either of these are confirmed, we will issue and enforce a stop order.
 In this situation, parents of the children in the unlicensed program will be notified of the stop order.

 Choosing Child Care Guide

 Choosing the right child care for your family can be a difficult decision with lots to consider.